 Be Wary of Smoking Indoors

 In general, smoking is dangerous!
 But if you choose to smoke, make sure to keep others (and your home!) safe and smoke outdoors if you can.
 Indoor smoking is the leading cause of civilian home fire deaths in the United States.
 If you must smoke inside, make sure you never smoke in bed and always fully extinguish cigarettes when finished.
 Keep matches and lighters away from children.
-Never place ashes in a trash can where they can ignite a fire; instead, wet them down and dispose of them in a metal container.
+And never place ashes in a trash can where they can ignite a fire; instead, wet them down and dispose of them in a metal container.

 Appliances and Furniture

 Be aware of the way that you choose to decorate and furnish your home.
 In general, furniture can catch fire very quickly.
 Take special care with placing furniture near heat sources.
 Electrical malfunctions account for about 6% of residential building fires.
 It is important to check electrical cords and to replace them if they are damaged, especially if you’re using outlets that are near your furniture or curtains.

 Invest in Fire Extinguishers

 Aside from fire prevention, it’s always important to know what to do should the worst occur.
 If you find yourself in the midst of an active house fire, you don’t want to panic and make a mistake.
 Creating a fire escape plan is very important and will allow you to be ready in case a fire ever does occur.
 Identify all possible escape routes from your home and establish a meeting place outside, a safe distance from your house, with your family.
 Conduct your own fire drills, both during the day and at night, so you’re never caught off guard in an emergency.